 PSMA is over-expressed on prostate cancer and this expression increases as the cancer metastasizes and becomes castrate-resistant.
 These phosphoramidate-based agents bind irreversibly to PSMA, and unlike other agents targeting PSMA, this distinctive mode of binding enhances uptake and internalization by tumor cells leading to enhanced accumulation of the drugs within the tumor.

 The first phase I study was initiated in January 2019, for the evaluation of both the imaging agent 18F-CTT1057 and the therapeutic agent 177Lu-CTT1403.
-In this study some patients will also be imaged with 68Ga-PSMA-11.
-The study is expected to be completed by end of 2021.
+In this study some patients are also imaged with 68Ga-PSMA-11.
+The study was completed by July 2022.